 “More than just tall trees”

 Most people know Redwood as home to the tallest trees on Earth.
-The parks also protect vast prairies, oak woodlands, wild river-ways, and nearly 40-miles of rugged coastline.
-For thousands of years people have lived in this verdant landscape.
+But the Parks also protect vast prairies, oak woodlands, wild rivers, and 40 miles of rugged coastline.
+People have lived in this verdant landscape since time immemorial.
 Together, the National Park Service and California State Parks are managing and restoring these lands for the inspiration, enjoyment, and education of all.

 Driving in you'll be taken aback by how massive the trees are.
 Some are more than 1000 years old and you can certainly tell by looking at them.
 Tons of hiking available and most of it isn't very difficult.
 If you're a camper you can stay in the park or at one of the surrounding campsites for a low price.Heck you can spend hours just running back and forth making speederbike noises with your mouth and pretending to fight Ewoks.